 Birds of prey are some of the most exciting wildlife subjects you’ll ever photograph, but their fast movements and the bright sky behind them pose big obstacles for photographers.
-Over the next three days we plan to offer our best bird photography tips for taking pictures of birds of prey.
+Here you’ll find our best bird photography tips and ideas for taking pictures of birds of prey.

-In this first instalment we’ll explain how to shoot pin-sharp bird portraits, and our subsequent posts will offer bird photography tips for taking pictures of birds in flight and how to photograph through wire cages.
+In this tutorial we’ll explain how to shoot pin-sharp bird portraits, and our subsequent posts will offer bird photography tips for taking pictures of birds in flight and how to photograph through wire cages.

 The majestic presence of birds of prey and their elegance in flight makes for striking bird portraits and on-the-wing action photos alike.